impactorbitco/handbook-main/content/ims/policies/governance/Pro bono policy.md

 # **Criteria for Pro Bono Partnerships**

-To ensure alignment with Green Orbit Digital's values, we consider the following criteria for pro bono partnerships:
+To ensure alignment with Impact Orbit Creative Group's values, we consider the following criteria for pro bono partnerships:

 1. **Shared Values:** Both our agency and the not-for-profit organisation must share a passion for the cause and have aligned organisational values.
 2. **Relevance:** The nature of the work needed, the community served, and the geographic location should align with our expertise and commitment to sustainability.